pantheon-systems/documentation/source/content/guides/autopilot/07-troubleshoot.md

 ### Solution

-After diagnosing the problem, resolve the issue that is causing the fatal error on the Dev environment, then retry Autopilot.
+After diagnosing the problem, resolve the issue that is causing the error on the Dev or Autopilot environment, then retry Autopilot.
 For additional help contact Support[/support] for assistance.

 </Accordion>